 I say as much with the perspective of a woman “of a certain age;” I am definitely aware of the distinction between love and limerence.

 I also look at two relationships in which the words were never openly exchanged, yet I know that I was in love, and felt the enduring effects of that love for an extended period.

-Four (possibly five) of my love stories occurred before marriage; #5 (or #6) was the man I married, and three came after our split more than a dozen years ago.
+Four of my love stories occurred before marriage; #5 (or #6) was the man I married, and two (or three?) came after our split more than a dozen years ago.